-9 Annual Evaluation Procedures
+10. Annual Evaluation Procedures

 - The Chair is responsible for completing the Annual Evaluation Summary Form and the written annual evaluation narrative for all Department faculty and the written annual assessment of progress toward promotion and/or tenure of eligible Department faculty.
-Evaluations are in accord with the annual Assignments of Responsibilities of the faculty. - 2.
-The Executive Committee is responsible for conducting peer evaluations in support of annual evaluations and the annual assessment of progress toward promotion and/or tenure of eligible Department faculty members.
-For the evaluation of specialized faculty only, peer specialized faculty appointed by the Chair will join, as full members, the Executive Committee. - 3.
-Department faculty provides each year the following material to support the evaluation process: - (a) an Evidence of Performance statement for the evaluation period; - (b) a complete up-to-date curriculum vitae including teaching activity; - (c) other materials in support of their performance, including pointers to course material.
+Evaluations are in accordance with the annual Assignments of Responsibilities of the faculty. - 2.
+The Executive committee is responsible for conducting peer evaluations in support of annual evaluations and the annual assessment of progress toward promotion and/or tenure of eligible Department faculty members.
+For the evaluation of specialized faculty only, peer specialized faculty of equal or greater rank, appointed by the Chair will join, as full members, the Executive Committee.
+Should such a specialized faculty not be available, a specialized faculty of equal or higher rank from another Science department will be asked to serve. - 3.
+All Department faculty provide each year the following material to support the evaluation process: - an Evidence of Performance statement for the evaluation period; - a complete up-to-date curriculum-vitae including teaching activity, if applicable; - other materials in support of their performance, including pointers to course material.

-A template form for providing the information is provided to the faculty so that a consistent format is followed by all faculty.
+A template form for providing the information is provided to the faculty so that a consistent format is followed.
 The template also provides the faculty with the opportunity to enter "free response" inputs.
+Failure to submit an Evidence of Performance Report after notice of such failure may result in an overall rating of "Does not Meet".

-- 4. The Chair and the Executive Committee may, at their discretion, solicit written opinions from tenured Department Professors not on the Executive Committee concerning the performance and progress toward promotion and/or tenure of Assistant and Associate Professors and specialized Department faculty. - 5.
-In-depth teaching evaluations include classroom visitation and a detailed consideration of course materials in addition to the usual annual evaluation of teaching performance. - (a) Untenured faculty have a yearly in-depth teaching evaluation. - (b) Tenured Associate Professors have an in-depth teaching evaluation at least once every two years. - (c) Non-tenure-track Department faculty have an in-depth teaching evaluation in every year that they have teaching responsibilities. - (d) Any Department faculty may request an in-depth evaluation of their teaching in any year.
+- 4. The Chair and the Executive Committee may, at their discretion, solicit written opinions from tenured Department Professors not on the Executive Committee concerning the performance and progress toward promotion and/or tenure of Assistant and Associate Professors and Specialized Department faculty. - 5.
+In-depth teaching evaluations include classroom visitation and a detailed consideration of course materials in addition to the usual annual evaluation of teaching performance. - Untenured faculty have a yearly in-depth teaching evaluation - Tenured Associate Professors have an in-depth teaching evaluation at least once every two years. - Non-tenure-track Department faculty have an in-depth teaching evaluation in every year that they have teaching responsibilities. - Any Department faculty may request an in-depth evaluation of their teaching in any year.